Aman05gupta/Cognigyz-certificate-data-science-project/README.md

 Compare the average ratings of restaurants with table booking and those without.
 Analyze the availability of online delivery among restaurants with different price ranges.

+## Task - 2.2 : Price Range Analysis
+Determine the most common price range among all the restaurants.
+Calculate the average rating for each price range.
+Identify the color that represents the highest average rating among different price ranges.